 In total, I raised £400 on JustGiving, with £72 in GiftAid as well.
 Thanks to all of these generous donations from friends, family, and work colleagues we have absolutely smashed my target.

-I just hope that in some way it benefits my Grandad and his time in the nursing home is comfortable and full of love.
+I just hope that in some way it benefits my Grandad and that his time in the nursing home is comfortable and full of love.

 Don’t worry, be happy.